sajjanjyothi/encryptor/README.md

 #### ToDo
 - Keys are stored inside a map within service, This will cause issues on horizontal scaling.This can be moved to cache systems such as **redis**
-- API autnentication with JWT
+- API authentication with JWT
+- helm deployment files